phpMussel/phpMussel/_docs/readme.vi.md

 - Search for PDF files whose headers are incorrect.

 "archive_file_extensions" và "archive_file_extensions_wc"
-- Recognised lưu trữ tập tin extensions (format is CSV; should only add hoặc remove when problems occur; unnecessarily removing may cause sai tích cực to appear for lưu trữ files, trong khi unnecessarily adding will essentially whitelist what you're adding from attack specific detection; modify with caution; also note that this has no effect on what archives can và can't be analysed at content-level).
+- Được công nhận mở rộng cho tập tin lưu trữ (định dạng là CSV; should only add hoặc remove when problems occur; unnecessarily removing may cause sai tích cực to appear for lưu trữ files, trong khi unnecessarily adding will essentially whitelist what you're adding from attack specific detection; modify with caution; also note that this has no effect on what archives can và can't be analysed at content-level).
 Các list, as is at default, lists those formats used most commonly across các majority of systems và CMS, but intentionally isn't necessarily comprehensive.

 "general_commands"
 - Search các content of files for statements và general commands như thế `eval()` và `exec()`?
 False = Don't check [Mặc định]; True = Check.
 Disable this directive nếu you intend to upload any of các following to your system hoặc CMS thông qua trình duyệt của bạn: PHP, JavaScript, HTML, python, perl files và etcetera.
 Enable this directive nếu you don't have any additional protections on your system và do not intend to upload such files.
 Nếu you use additional security in conjunction with phpMussel (such as ZB Block), there's no need to enable this directive, bởi vì most of what phpMussel will look for (in các context of this directive) are duplications of protections that will most likely already be provided.